A-AI-Applications/Capgemini-Process-Mining-Tool/README.md

 Using a process mining platform, you can upload all of this data - both historical and real-time - to fully understand a process.

 ## Usage
 Upload an event log and explore the activity map.
-An event log is a tabular dataset with grouped by cases and their associated activities and timestamps.
+An event log is a tabular dataset grouped by cases and their associated activities and timestamps.
 Each row of the dataset corresponds to a case-activity.
 To work within the app, any event log must be a .csv file and have only the following three variables:

 - **case_id**: the unique case indentifier
 - **activity_id**: the activities within each case